Obarun/66/doc/tree.md

 Configuration of the *tree* during its creation can be managed through a configuration file called `seed`.—see [Seed files](#seed-files).

-Services within *tree* need to be *enabled*, with the [enable](enable.html) subcommand, to be managed by the `start` subcommand.
+Services within *tree* need to be *enabled*, with the [66 enable](enable.html) command, to be managed by the `start` subcommand.
 The `stop` and `free` subcommand manages any running services within *tree*.

 A non-existing *tree* can also be created automatically when invocating of the `66 -t` option with commands that accept it.
-For example, the `66 -t treefoo enable foo` call automatically creates `treefoo` if it doesn't exist yet, applying the [basic creation configuration](#basic-creation-configuration) or utilizing the `seed` file configuration if such file exists.
+For example, the `66 -t treefoo enable foo` call automatically creates the tree `treefoo` if it doesn't exist yet, applying the [basic creation configuration](#basic-creation-configuration) or utilizing the `seed` file configuration if such file exists.

 ## Why trees?